Table of Contents

-Got some laid-back winter time for learning?
+Got some laid-back wintertime for learning?
 Don’t want to procrastinate for another year?
-It’s a high time to take a beginner WordPress course and start creating a site you always wanted!
+It’s high time to take a beginner WordPress course and start creating a site you always wanted!

-It might feel like multiple-lesson “course” takes too much time (and usually even money).
+It might feel like a multiple-lesson “course” takes too much time (and usually even money).
 In the era of blog posts, several quick and dirty tips may seem quite enough.
 In most cases, it will work.
-But if you have time and willpower to go an extra mile, understand the importance of more groundful knowledge in a long-term perspective, or just need to plan all the process very carefully, step-by-step WordPress beginner courses can be a cool starting point.
+But if you have time and willpower to go the extra mile, understand the importance of more ground knowledge in a long-term perspective, or just need to plan all the processes very carefully, step-by-step WordPress beginner courses can be a cool starting point.

 Though it’s already hard for many of us (hurry-up people), gaining information step by step (and not breaking the focus) is much more natural and productive than learning something chaotically from a variety of resources.
 Even if we talk about such a practical thing as website building.

-There are several good ones for WordPess beginners:
+There are several good ones for WordPress beginners:

 - Complete WordPress course for beginners by Phil Ebiner from Video School Online Inc.